 Prospect is a tiny town located in the state of Tennessee.
 With a population of 121 people and just one neighborhood, Prospect is the 385th largest community in Tennessee.
-Much of the housing stock in Prospect was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Prospect economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Prospect, where the median household income is $57,031.00.
+Much of the housing stock in Prospect was built prior to World War II, making it one of the older and more historic towns in the country.

-Prospect is a decidedly white-collar town, with fully 87.50% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Prospect is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Prospect who work in maintenance occupations (25.00%), office and administrative support (20.83%), and healthcare (20.83%).
+Prospect is a blue-collar town, with 40.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Prospect is a town of service providers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Prospect who work in maintenance occupations (39.53%), business and financial occupations (6.98%), and office and administrative support (4.65%).

-Telecommuters are a relatively large percentage of the workforce: 20.83% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.63% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Prospect is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Prospect doesn't have a public transportation system that people use for their commute.

 The people who call Prospect home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prospect residents report their race to be White, followed by Native American.
 Important ancestries of people in Prospect include German, English, Irish, Yugoslavian, and Other West Indian.